What is anesthesia?

 Regional anesthesia

 This numbs a larger part of your body.
 During the procedure, you will not feel any pain in that area of the body.
-So, if you are having a procedure on your thumb, regional anesthesia will numb your arm.
+For example, if you are having a procedure on your thumb, regional anesthesia will numb your arm.

 - You also may be given sedation.